- Home

 10. Cheesy bread

-If you enjoy baking savoury bread over sweet cakes, why not make some sharing cheese bread?
-While it might not sound especially festive, once you see how gorgeous this bread looks, you’re sure to change your mind – and the fact that it’s designed to share is definitely in keeping with the spirit of Christmas.
+If you enjoy savoury over sweet, why not make some sharing cheese bread?
+While it might not sound especially festive, once you see how gorgeous it looks, you’re sure to change your mind.
+And the fact that it’s designed to share is definitely in keeping with the Christmas spirit.

 This beautiful cheese bread sharing wreath from Delicious is an absolute showstopper – and topped with green rosemary sprigs and red peppadew peppers, it looks super Christmassy too.